First Setup

 Pick a channel in your server and tell the bot to use it for gearchecks.
 You need to specify which activity the channel is for, so the bot knows which builds to show.

 /gearcheck setup activity:raidsAfter this, when someone creates a thread in that channel, the bot will post a dashboard with all the builds available for that activity.
-Members pick a build, upload their screenshots, and hit Continue.
+Members pick a build, submit the evidence that build expects, and hit Continue.

 You can set up multiple channels with different activities.
 For example, one channel for raid gearchecks and another for dungeon gearchecks.